minvws/nl-kat-coordination/rfd/0004-reporting.md

 ## The Issue at Hand

 The two biggest challenges in reporting are usually: _defining the right metrics_ and _performance_.
-I think the current design makes both challenges unreasonably harder because it is overcomplicated.
+I think the current design makes both challenges unreasonably hard.

 **Performance** will become challenging because:
 - We are saving duplicate data